1. Preface

 Design requirement | 900~1100 | ≥650 | ≥12.0 | ≥40 | Sorbite, a small amount ferrite allowed |

-Through analysis and comparison, the strength and toughness of the normalized specimen are significantly improved, and the network ferrite in the structure disappears, as shown in Fig. 3;
+Upon analysis and comparison, it was found that the strength and toughness of the normalized specimen had significantly improved and the network ferrite in the structure had disappeared, as shown in Figure 3.

 Fig. 3 structure after normalizing (880 ℃ air cooling)

-Although the net ferrite is eliminated in the specimen directly quenched and tempered by forging stock, the tensile strength is far lower than the technical requirements and the structure segregation is obvious, as shown in Fig. 4;
+Although the direct quenching and tempering of the forging stock eliminated the net ferrite in the specimen, the tensile strength was far lower than the technical requirements and there was a noticeable segregation in the structure, as shown in Figure 4.

 Fig. 4 Tempering (860 ℃ oil cooling and 610 ℃ air cooling)

-The normalizing + quenching and tempering samples not only meet the technical requirements in all performance indicators, but also improve the uniformity of the structure, as shown in Fig. 5.
+The samples that underwent normalizing followed by quenching and tempering not only met all technical requirements in terms of performance indicators, but also improved the uniformity of the structure, as shown in Figure 5.

 Fig. 5 normalizing + quenching and tempering (880 ° C air cooling + 860 ° C oil cooling, 610 ° C air cooling)

-Otherwise, the structure and properties obtained will not meet the expected requirements directly, and even the existence of reticular ferrite may cause quenching cracks during quenching, resulting in product failure during heat treatment.
+Otherwise, the structure and properties obtained may not meet the desired requirements, and the presence of reticular ferrite may even cause quenching cracks during quenching, leading to product failure during heat treatment.